Introduction

 -

-Quick Start If you're new to IntelliShell, start here.
+Quick Start: If you're new to IntelliShell, start here.

 The guide contains step-by-step tutorials that will take you from installation and basic usage to mastering advanced workflows like shell integration and command syncing.